umr-marbec/git-training/practical-session/Git.md

 Add and commit your file, as done previously using `git add` and `git commit`.
 To save time, you can type:

 ```
-git commit README.md  # does a add and a commit in one shot
+git commit -m "update readme.md" README.md  # does a add and a commit in one shot
 ```

 Try to push your changes to the remote using `git push`.
 The push will fail, since the remote repository contains work that has not been updated into your local repository.